TedTschopp/tedt.org/_posts/RPG Posts/2018-11-08-Increasing-in-Rank-MCC-with-Archaic-Alliances.md

 bullets:

-description: "The following is an integration of rules for Gamma World's Rank Advancement\
-    \ with Mutant Crawl Classic.  \n"
+description: The following is an integration of rules for Gamma World's Rank Advancement with Mutant Crawl Classic.
-seo-description: "The following is an integration of rules for Gamma World's Rank\
-    \ Advancement with Mutant Crawl Classic.  \n"
+seo-description: The following is an integration of rules for Gamma World's Rank Advancement with Mutant Crawl Classic.

 categories:
 - Role Playing Games